-Wrong-way crash blocks westbound Highway 18 in Auburn area
+Wrong-way crash on westbound Highway 18 near Auburn leaves two injured

-A head-on collision between a wrong-way driver on Highway 18 and another vehicle early Thursday sent both drivers to the hospital with serious injuries and closed all lanes of the road, according to the Washington State Patrol.
+A head-on collision between a wrong-way driver on Highway 18 and another vehicle early Thursday sent both drivers to the hospital with serious injuries and closed all lanes of the road for several hours, according to the Washington State Patrol.

 Patrol detectives are investigating the two-vehicle crash.
 Each vehicle had one occupant and both were injured, said Trooper Rick Johnson on Twitter.